 After you’ve learned about grip styles and grip sizes, the last thing you should consider is the racket’s overgrip.
 Overgrips are cloth-like tapes that are put over the original grip of a tennis racket, providing tennis players with an extra layer of comfort, stability, and perspiration absorption.

 There are dozens of different overgrip alternatives available from various manufacturers, but they all fall into three categories: dry, sticky, and all-around.
 Each has distinct advantages, and you should select the one that best suits your needs.
 Each of the three categories will be discussed in detail below.

-- All-Purpose Overgrips: Finally, you have the option of going with all-around overgrips.
+Finally, you can go with all-around overgrips.
 They are a hybrid of dry and tacky overgrips, as they begin tacky and transition to a drier grip after a few uses.
-If you’re not particularly fond of the two overgrips mentioned above, they’re a good option.
-Babolat’s Pro Tour overgrips are the best option for all-around overgrips because they have a tacky feel while also being very absorbent.
+They’re a good option if you’re not particularly fond of the two overgrips mentioned above.
+Babolat’s Pro Tour overgrips are the best option for all-around overgrips because they have a tacky feel and are absorbent.